mtzgroup/chemcloud-client/docs/tutorial/bigqc_algorithms.md

-# TeraChem Cloud Algorithms
+# BigQC Algorithms

-TeraChem Cloud implements some of its own concurrent algorithms that leverage its horizontally scalable backend infrastructure.
+BigQC implements some of its own concurrent algorithms that leverage its horizontally scalable backend infrastructure.
 These include a parallel hessian algorithm and parallel frequency analysis algorithm.
-To use them submit either a `hessian` or `properties` computation to TeraChem Cloud using `tcc` as the engine.
-Keywords specific to these algorithms are added to `.extras['tcc:keywords']`.
+To use them submit either a `hessian` or `properties` computation to QC Cloud using `bigqc` as the engine.
+Keywords specific to these algorithms are added to `.extras['bigqc:keywords']`.
 None are required and all are optional.

 ## Hessian